 Go further: Which?
-Money Compare tables - let you search hundreds of savings accounts and cash Isas deals
+Money Compare tables - let you search hundreds of savings accounts and cash Isa deals

 How to claim pension credit

 There are two ways you can claim pension credit.
-You can either post form PC1 (downloadable from the Gov.uk website) to your local pension centre.
-You can also phone The Pension Service on 0800 99 1234.
-To find out where yours is and how to contact it, visit The Pension Service's Find your pension centre page.
+You can either post form PC1 (downloadable from the Gov.uk website) to your local pension centre, or phone The Pension Service on 0800 99 1234.
+Visit The Pension Service's Find your pension centre page to find out where yours is and how to contact it.

 To claim, you will need: